alxdabrazil/homebrew-alxdabrazil/README.md

 homebrew
 ========

-brew stuff for my mac
+brew stuff for my mac:
+- apache 2.2 with ldap